JadedCtrl/osubdl/README.txt

 OSUBDL                                                 Fetch subs, senprobleme!
 ===============================================================================

+2024 note: This is an old script; it probably doesn’t work anymore.

 It's kind of annoying to visit OpenSubtitle's website.
 First off, their site's shit.
 Second off, it uses Javascript.